AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

    ![Big distance frame model](./images/pose_big_difference_model.png)

-The evaluation shows that the SMPL model generally performs well in replicating human poses, with a mean Euclidean distance of 0.043 across all images, indicating a deviation of only about 4.3% of the image dimensions on average.
-However, there are instances where the model's performance deviates, and further improvements may be needed to handle outlier poses where the distances exceed 0.05.
-Overall, the results indicate that the SMPL model is a reliable tool for pose replication, but with room for refinement in certain cases
+The evaluation shows that the SMPL model generally performs well in replicating simple human poses, with a mean Euclidean distance of 0.043 across all images, indicating a deviation of only about 4.3% of the image dimensions on average.
+However, as the complexity of the pose increased, such as with jumping or crouching, the error became more pronounced, reflecting the model's difficulty in capturing more intricate movements.
+Overall, the results indicate that the SMPL model is a reliable tool for pose replication, but with room for refinement in certain cases.

 #### Live-Demo